 - Temperatures taken at the classroom door; those with temperatures 100.4 or more will not be allowed to attend.

 - Masks or shields must be worn by all adults; no masks required for children under 5.
+When we are in the "red zone," due to Covid, we recommend masks outdoors as well.
+This is not required, but pls use discretion.

 - Class size limited to 8 families (minimum of 6 to run).
 Sorry, no guests and no class changes after the semester starts to keep the class membership the same throughout the semester.